How to Check What CPU You Have? (and Its Specs)

 • Intel Core i9/AMD Ryzen 9: Workstation grade CPU (for elite users).

-Knowing which line your CPU belongs to can tell you a lot about where it stands in terms of performance.
+Knowing which line your CPU belongs to can tell you much about where it stands in terms of performance.

 Also Read: What is AMD Equivalent to Core i5?